dgdimick/ARC-210-DCS-Display/README.md

 ## Licensing

-This project is released under the MIT License.
-See `LICENSE.md` for details.
+This project is released under the GNU General Public License v3.0 (GPL-3.0) See `LICENSE.md` for details.